-Fluffy, Huggie, Comfort, Cuddly – it sounds like the cast of a children’s TV show.
-But in fact, these are some of the biggest brands of fabric softener you’ll find in Australian stores.
-They may not be for everyone, but fabric softeners are a great way to keep your clothes and other fabrics smelling and feeling their very best.
-It comes at a cost, but how much would you be willing to pay for super-soften laundry results?
+Fluffy, Huggie, Comfort, Cuddly – it sounds like the cast of a children’s television show.
+But in fact, these are some of the biggest brands of fabric softener you’ll find in Australia.
+They may not be for everyone, but fabric softeners can be a great way to keep your clothes and fabrics smelling and feeling their very best.
+The freshness comes at a cost, so how much would you be willing to pay for super-soft laundry results?

 Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have bought and used fabric softener in the last three months – in this case, 1,374 people.
+The outcomes reported are the results from customers within the survey group who have bought and used fabric softener in the last 6 months – in this case, 1,524 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Why buy a small/mini washing machine?
 A small washing machine is most suited to those living on their own or in apartment where space is at a premium.
 A small washing machine helps maximise smaller living …– Read more

 The cheapest vacuum cleaner can be found for under $30, but will they really do the job?
 Compare cheap vacuum cleaners at Canstar Blue.– Read more